agormp/sumt/README.md

   -n                    no warning when overwriting files -v                    verbose: show full traceback in the event of failed python
                         execution
   -q                    quiet: don't print progress indication to terminal window.
+NOTE:
-                        NOTE: also turns on the -n option --basename NAME       base name of output files (default: derived from input file)
+                        also turns on the -n option --basename NAME       base name of output files (default: derived from input file)

-Estimation of node depths for clock trees:
-  --meandepth           set node depth for each clade to mean node depth observed for
-                        that clade among input trees (and branch lengths are then based on these depths).
-NOTE 1: only meaningful if input trees are estimated using clock model.
-NOTE 2: will only work if all clades in tree have been observed at least once among input trees - the option will therefore fail for some rootings.

 Other options:
   --autow               automatically assign file weights based on tree counts, so all
-                        files have equal impact (default is for all trees, not files, to be equally important) --informat FORMAT     format of input files: nexus, newick [default: nexus]
+                        files have equal impact (default is for all trees, not files, to be equally important)
+  --informat FORMAT     format of input files: nexus, newick [default: nexus]

 Input tree files:
-  -i FILE               input FILE(s) containing phylogenetic trees (repeat -i FILE
+  -i FILE               input FILE(s) containing phylogenetic trees (repeat -i FILE option
-                        option for each input file)
+                        for each input file)
-  -w WEIGHT FILE        input FILEs with specified weights (repeat -w WEIGHT FILE
+  -w WEIGHT FILE        input FILEs with specified weights (repeat -w WEIGHT FILE option
-                        option for each input file)
+                        for each input file)
 ```

 ## Usage examples